nrfconnect/sdk-nrf/samples/bluetooth/central_hids/README.rst

 .. include:: /includes/tfm.txt

-The sample also requires a HIDS device to connect with (for example, another development kit running the :ref:`peripheral_hids_mouse` or :ref:`peripheral_hids_keyboard` sample, or a Bluetooth® Low Energy dongle and nRF Connect for Desktop).
+The sample also requires a HIDS device to connect with (for example, another development kit running the :ref:`peripheral_hids_mouse` or :ref:`peripheral_hids_keyboard` sample, or a computer with a Bluetooth® Low Energy dongle and `nRF Connect for Desktop`_).

 Overview
 ********

 The sample scans available devices, searching for a HIDS server.
-If any HIDS server is found, the sample connects to it and discovers all characteristics.
+If a HIDS server is found, the sample connects to it and discovers all characteristics.

 If any input reports are detected, the sample subscribes to them to receive notifications.
 If any boot reports are detected, the behavior depends on if they are boot mouse reports or boot keyboard reports:

 * If a boot mouse report is detected, the sample subscribes to it.
-* If a boot keyboard report is detected, the sample subscribes to its input report, and the sample functionality of changing the CAPSLOCK LED is enabled (Button 1 and 3).
+* If a boot keyboard report is detected, the sample subscribes to its input report, and the sample functionality of changing the CAPSLOCK LED is enabled (**Button 1** and **3**).

 User interface
 **************